ccommans/cse15l-lab-reports/lab_report_1.md

 ![pic]()

 >Note 1: Here are the password requirements
-> -12-30 characters
+> * 12-30 characters
-> -Use a mix of uppercase, lowercase, numbers, and special characters.
+> * Use a mix of uppercase, lowercase, numbers, and special characters.
-> -Do not use any part of your name or username.
+> * Do not use any part of your name or username.
-> -Do not use alphabet, number, or keyboard sequences.
+> * Do not use alphabet, number, or keyboard sequences.

 >Note 2: I've previously had trouble logging in with my password if the special character is an asterisk (\*), so try to use some other character like @ or !

 ## II.
 Accessing the Terminal

 ## III.
 Logging on